handav/twitter-bots/README.md

 6. Work with Tweet Streams with Twit.js - We’ll get a real-time stream of tweets, and learn how to filter a stream by keyword, location, and user.

-7. Tweeting Media Files with Twit.js - With this bot, we’ll learn how to tweet photos and audio, using media from NASA’s space archives.
+7. Tweeting Media Files with Twit.js - In this lesson, we’ll learn how to download photos from an API and tweet photos and video, using media from NASA’s space archives.

 8. Make A Bot That Sounds Like You with RiTa.js - In this lesson, we’ll give our bot a large input of past text that we’ve written (essays, other tweets, etc.) and, using markov chains, have it create tweets that sound like ourselves!